MoebiusSolutions/extension-scaffold/documentation/Building-with-Rush.md

 # Building with Rush

-Normally, the `docker-compse` runtime environment is sufficient for development.
+Normally, the `docker-compose` runtime environment is sufficient for development.
 However, building with `rush` is a way to make sure all of the examples will "compile" against the `es-runtime` library.